 If, however, you come to Vientiane with few preconceptions, an open mind, and an adventurous spirit, you will likely find yourself well-rewarded for doing so.

-We think we have a unique perspective to lend, given that we’re not only living (and working) here, but visited as backpackers four years prior.
-Compared to other foreigners we’ve met living here, it also appears we may be a bit more curious and more willing to explore than a lot of folks, even with a toddler in tow.
+Lori and I have a unique perspective to lend, given that we’re not only living (and working) here, but visited as backpackers four years prior.
+Compared to other foreigners we’ve met living here, it also appears we may be a bit more curious and more willing to explore than a lot of folks, even with two little ones in tow.

-This isn’t intended to be a comprehensive travel guide, but rather a modest offering of our favorite Vientiane experiences, along with some helpful tips.
+This isn’t intended to be a comprehensive travel guide, but rather a modest offering of our favorite Vientiane experiences, along with some helpful tips for planning your own memorable visit to Vientiane, Laos.
 Enjoy!